Cygon/nuclex-native-framework/Nuclex.Support.Native/ReadMe.md

 They're useful for work queues and advanced locking on resources that can only handle limited parallelism (i.e. due to memory or hardware constraints).

+Finally, Latches are like inverted Semaphores.
+Threads can pass through when the latches' count reaches zero.
+This is useful if you want to delay some shutdown or disconnect code until the last thread stops using a resource.

-C++20 is also getting a semaphore class, but until then, this one provides you with a portable implementation that also avoids limitations on Posix systems where the default semaphore uses timeouts based on wall clock time.
+Note that C++20 is also getting a semaphore class, but until then, this one provides you with a portable implementation that also avoids limitations on Posix systems where the default semaphore uses timeouts based on wall clock time.

 ```cpp
 int main() {